SpektraSystems/Building-an-end-to-end-analytics-pipeline-in-Microsoft-Azure/instructions/Exercise4.md

     ![connect](images/38.png)

 12. Select **Marketsharepbiview_PBI** and then click on **Load Data**.
+Click on **Ok** if a dialog box of Connection Settings appears.

     ![load data](images/39.png)

-13. Publish your Desktop PBI to the Power BI workspace that you linked to your Synapse workspace.
+13. Wait until the data loading process is completed and then Publish your Desktop PBI to the Power BI workspace that is linked to your Synapse workspace.

     ![pbi publish](images/40.png)